kovirrr/Daily-Tefillin_2025/README.md

 ### TO-DO

-Add option to manually add hairline

-MAYBE: add a warning function for reference photos (only) if their yaw value is too far left or right
+MAYBE: add a warning function for reference photos (only) if their yaw value is too far left or right Turn into functional API

-Make it a one-use function
-Turn into functional API